Home | Send Feedback | Share on Bluesky |

 Hooks

-With hooks, another new feature of ky, you can inject methods into the request/response lifecycle. ky supports before request and after response hooks.
+With hooks, another feature of Ky, you can inject methods into the request/response lifecycle.
+Ky supports before request and after response hooks.

-To configure hooks, you create an object with the beforeRequest and afterResponse property and then assign it to the option hooks.
-You don't have to specify both hooks.
+To configure hooks, you create an object with the beforeRequest and afterResponse properties and then assign it to the option hooks.
 Both properties expect an array of functions.
 As parameters, the beforeRequest hooks receive the request and options objects, and the afterResponse hooks receive the request instance, options, and response objects.
 Return values from beforeRequest hooks will be ignored.
-When an afterResponse hook returns an object of type Response, ky overwrites the original response.
+When an afterResponse hook returns an object of type Response, Ky overwrites the original response.
 Return values of other types will be ignored.

 const hooks = {